BrennerDesign/egofishinggear/_products/ego-s2-slider-large-nylon.md

     video: 'https://www.youtube.com/embed/b8Bd7PJ7KoU'
     is_video: true
 left_column_html: >-
-  <p>The EGO S2 Slider Medium Nylon Landing Net comes with the revolutionary S2
+  <p>The EGO S2 Slider Large Nylon Landing Net comes with the revolutionary S2
   slider extension handle technology.
 With a simple pull or push of the S2 Slider handle grip, it gives the savvy angler real time control of the handle extension length throughout the fish capturing process.
-The innovative modular fishing net platform also allows the handle to detach, providing interchangeability of attachment tools and compact storage.</p><div class="divider">&nbsp;</div><h7>HANDLE EXTENDS</h7><p>29in &mdash;
+The innovative fishing net modular platform also allows the handle to detach, providing interchangeability of attachment tools and compact storage.</p><div class="divider">&nbsp;</div><h7>HANDLE EXTENDS</h7><p>29in &mdash;
   60in</p><div class="divider">&nbsp;</div><h7>LOAD